yinmantovan/Css-and-Html-positioning/README.md

-# challenge01
+# Css and Html positioning
-Challenge 01 debugging css and html stage 02 RS
+Debuggin a website to correct issues on html and css.
+Mainly on posistioning, using Figma as reference.